AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 3. For gauge theories, the gauge-damping parameter $\alpha$ must be chosen carefully: too small, and the longitudinal modes wander; too large, and the dynamics is dominated by the gauge-fixing term rather than the physical action.

-## 12. Prospects for the Computational Projects
+## 12. Prospects for Computational Projects

 The notes outlined here suggest a staged computational program: